A review of John Chrysostom’s works as it relates to the Christian doctrine of tongues.

 Did he recognize or argue against the Montanist practice of tongues?

 The Montanist question will be answered first because it is the simplest.
-He didn’t recognize any Montanist contribution to either tongues or miracles in any of his texts.
+He did not recognize any Montanist contribution to either tongues or miracles in any of his texts.

 Chrysostom clearly defined the doctrine of tongues as the spontaneous utterance of a foreign language unknown beforehand by the speaker.
 There was no concept whatsoever of a private, ecstatic or heavenly prayer language in his coverage.